tjuana/film_browser/README.md

-# React + TypeScript + Vite
+# Film Browser

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a WIP refactor aligned to Feature-Sliced Design (FSD).
+See CODE_REVIEW.md for context.

 Currently, two official plugins are available: